andyzhangx/demo/aks/rotate-tokens/README.md

 ```

 ### reconcile control plane certs on an AKS cluster
-> This command will only rotate control plane certs, it **won't** rotate certs on agent nodes.
+> This command will only reconcile control plane certs, it **won't** rotate certs on agent nodes.
 ```console
 RESOURCE_GROUP_NAME=
 CLUSTER_NAME=